Vurv78/WebAudio/README.md

 ``void webaudio:setPlaybackRate(number rate)``
 Sets the playback speed of a webaudio stream.
 2 is twice as fast, 0.5 being half, etc. Does not update the object.

-``number webaudio:pause()``
-Pauses the stream where it is currently playing, Returns 1 or 0 if could successfully do so, because of quota.
-Automatically calls updates self internally.

-``number webaudio:play()``
-Starts the stream or continues where it left off after pausing, Returns 1 or 0 if could successfully do so from quota.
-Automatically updates self internally.

-``void webaudio:destroy()``
-Destroys the WebAudio object, rendering it useless.
-It will silently fail when trying to use it from here on!
-This gives you another slot to make a WebAudio object

-``number webaudio:update()``
-Sends all of the information of the object given by functions like setPos and setTime to the client.
-You need to call this after running functions without running ``:play()`` or ``:pause()`` on them since those sync with the client.
-Returns 1 if could update, 0 if hit transmission quota

-``number webaudio:isValid()``
-Returns 1 or 0 for whether the stream is valid and not destroyed.

 ``void webaudio:setParent(entity e)``
 Parents the stream position to e, local to the entity.
 If you've never set the position before, will be parented to the center of the prop.
 Returns 1 if successfully parented or 0 if prop wasn't valid.
 Does not update the object.